toby1984/maven-dependency-age-enforcer/README.md

 Currently there's nothing to be done except running 'mvn package' and then tossing the server/target/versiontracker.war file inside the webapps folder of your favorite application server.

+By default the servlet will store all retrieved artifact metadata as a simple JSON file.
+This file gets stored as ${user.home}/artifacts.json unless you override this location by passing a '-Dversiontracker.artifact.file='&lt;path to file&gt;' option to the application.

 ## Add the custom rule to your enforcer plugin configuration

     <build>